trKorAys/BinanceFollowerBot/README.md

 - Positions worth less than **5 USDT** are ignored.
 - Logs specify which buying strategy was attempted each time.
 - Warns if `.env` is missing and falls back to system environment variables.
+- Buy orders are limited by the symbol's `maxQty` so requests never exceed the allowed amount.
 - Timestamps are kept in **UTC‑0** on the backend and shown in your browser time zone.
 - Recently bought symbols are stored with a UTC timestamp and skipped for two hours.
 - Recently sold symbols are also remembered and skipped for two hours.